 Once you have fully prepared yourself internally to pursue a project, the next challenge is to select an architect who will be able to work with you to realize your objectives.
 There are easy ways to find an architect, and then there are effective ones.
-The effective ones require knowledge, research, discussion, and time (see http://bit.ly/SyPSelect and CI #10: Mind Your RFPs & Qs).
+The effective ones require knowledge, research, discussion, and time.
+(See the insert, Selecting an Architect)